PabloAlexandre/figmagick/readme.md

 FIGMA_TOKEN=your-token figmagick
 ```

-Or you can setup a .env file in root of your project if you prefer. **Disclaimer: Don't commit this .env file in your public repository**
+Or you can setup a .env file in root of your project if you prefer.
+**Don't commit this .env file in your public repository**

 ```
 FIGMA_TOKEN=your-token